 Fluid is produced inside the eye (it's not the same as tears which are external and used for flushing the eye clean).
-It's a colorless liquid, called aqueous humor, and it nourishes the eye tissue.
+It's a colourless liquid, called aqueous humour, and it nourishes the eye tissue.

 As the aqueous fluid is produced, approximately the same amount is drained into the bloodstream and it's this balance of production and drainage that maintains the correct pressure inside the eye (intraocular pressure, or IOP for short) in order to keep it healthy and to retain its rounded oval shape.

 Sometimes a blockage can stop the fluid from draining properly and that's when things begin to go wrong.
 As fluid production continues, abnormal pressure builds inside the eyeball, causing the eye to become hard and enlarged.

 When the pressure become too high, it damages the optic nerve and leads to permanent blindness.